 The view is a vista of rolling hills filled with grape vines turning yellow and rust in front of me and of a Renaissance villa behind me.
 My plan to offer a review of The Best Wine Tasting in Tuscany looks simple enough, but to do the actual experience justice is another task altogether.

-We have been with Arianna and Alessio of KM Zero Tours for a little more than a day now.
+Our group of three girlfriends has been with Arianna and Alessio of KM Zero Tours for a little more than a day now.
 Our guides are professionals who have easy-going, understated demeanors.
 They treat us like old friends, embracing us, making us comfortable from the beginning.

 KM Zero Tours exhibits the “slow travel” movement’s philosophy which lets the visitor experience products on a personal level and absorb the culture of local producers.